lfe/lfe.github.io/index.md

 <a href="http://en.wikipedia.org/wiki/REPL">REPL</a> (shell) for use with
 interactive coding.

-LFE coexists seamlessly with Core Erlang and OTP.
+LFE-based projects coexist seamlessly with Core Erlang and OTP.
 As such, code written in LFE can freely be used together with modules written in other BEAM languages such as Erlang and Elixir.

 ### LFE Features